-I baked this cupcakes a while ago but never really found the time to write about them.
+I baked these cupcakes a while ago but never really found the time to write about them.
 But now that we are about to celebrate the orthodox Easter I thought it will be a good opportunity.

 When I look at the pictures I get the feeling of fresh and spring so if you already celebrated Easter I am sure that you could still bake the cupcakes and decorate them for Spring instead.